St Pancras New Church: Architecture

 The west end follows the basic arrangement of portico, vestibules and tower established by James Gibbs at St Martin-in-the-Fields.
 The octagonal domed ceiling of the vestibule is in imitation of the Tower of the Winds, and the tower above uses details from the same structure.
 At the east end is an apse, flanked by the church's most original features: two tribunes designed in imitation of the Erechtheum, with entablatures supported by caryatids.
 Unlike those on the Erechtheum, each caryatid holds a symbolic extinguished torch or an empty jug, appropriate for their positions above the entrances to the burial vault.
 There is a stone sarcophagus behind the figures in each tribune, and the cornices are studded with lion's heads.
 The caryatids are made of terracotta, constructed in sections around cast-iron columns, and were modelled by John Charles Felix Rossi, who provided all the terracotta on the building.
 The upper levels of the tribunes were designed as vestries.

 Access to the church is through three doorways ranged under the portico.
 There are no side doors.
 Inside, the church has a flat ceiling with an uninterrupted span of 60 ft, and galleries supported on cast-iron columns.
 The interior of the apse is in the form of one half of a circular temple, with six columns, painted to imitate marble, raised on a plinth.

 The interior includes a pulpit (once taller) and reading desk made from timber from the Fairlop Oak, a famous tree which grew in Hainault Forest at Ilford in Essex, and which fell in a storm in 1820.

 The crypt, which extends the whole length of the church, was designed to contain 2,000 coffins, but fewer than five hundred interments had taken place by 1854, when the practice was ended in all London churches.
 It served as an air-raid shelter in both world wars and is now used as an art gallery.

 The church was closed for two years from 1951 for structural renovation made necessary by dry rot and war damage.
 The North Chapel was added in 1970 and the interior was restored in 1981.
 The steps of the church were one of several sites used for floral tributes after the 7 July 2005 London bombings.
 The building in Grade I listed.

-Today

-St Pancras is still in use as a place of worship.
-Since 2023, Lucy Winkett has been priest-in-charge.
-In addition to its regular services it regularly hosts civic services, concerts and talks.
-Art exhibitions are held in the crypt (www.cryptgallery.org.uk).
-The London Festival of Contemporary Church Music was established at St Pancras in 2002, and continues (2022) to be based there.